playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 # Using Passed Children to Build a Table {#passing-children-table}

-Now that we're familiar with how to pass a child to a component, let's apply it to one of our components we've been building for our file hosting application: our files "list."
+Now that we're familiar with how to pass a child to a component, let's apply it to one of the components we've been building for our file hosting application: our files "list."

 ![A table of files with headings for "Name", "Last modified", "Type", and "Size"](./file_list.png)

-While this _does_ constitute as a list of files, there are actually two dimensions of data: Down and right.
+While this _does_ constitute a list of files, there are actually two dimensions of data: Down and right.
 This makes this "list" really more of a "table".
 As such, it's actually a bit of a misconception to use the Unordered List (`<ul>`) and List Item (`<li>`) elements for this specific UI element.

 Instead, let's build out an HTML `table` element.
 A normal HTML table might look something like this: